 7) Ignoring or being offended by lowball offers.

 It can be hard to emotionally detach from your home when you’re selling it.
 Our homes grow in value in our hearts from the work we put into them and the memories we’ve shared there.
 However, it’s important to make sure your expectations are realistic.
 If your agent has been suggesting a price reduction, perhaps the lowball offer you received isn’t as out-of-line as you may think.
-Trust your agent’s knowledge of the market (he or she will be able to back it up with comparable properties).
+Trust your agent’s knowledge of the Northern Michigan market (he or she will be able to back it up with comparable properties).
 If you and your agent still agree that it’s a lowball offer, answer it with a counter-offer and find out if the buyer is willing to negotiate.
 Above all, disengage your emotions.

 6) Not ensuring the buyer can buy.

 The most exciting offer you could receive will still leave you flat if the person making it is unqualified for the loan they need.
 Make sure the buyer is pre-approved for a loan, and not just pre-qualified.